Contrast and tone are two of the most important aspects of photo editing. They can make or break an image, and it’s essential to get them just right.

 This should enable it to recognise certain types of photographs and suggest more accurate tonal adjustments.

-In our future articles, we will be showing you how post-process your photos using colour temperature/white balance, tolerance, and the various other tools available in the Develop Module.
+In our future articles, we will be showing you how post-process your photos using color temperature/presence, tolerance, and the various other tools available in the Develop Module.
 We also have a post on using the map module to check out next!